brainglobe/brainglobe.github.io/docs/source/tutorials/brainmapper/visualising-your-data-in-brainrender.md

 ```

 :::{hint}
-As the `points.h5`file contains the detected cells in atlas space, you can load cells from
+As the `points.npy`file contains the detected cells in atlas space, you can load cells from
 multiple brains (e.g., in a different colour).
 :::